-Aleksandar Filimonovic was born in Belgrade, Yugoslavia to a sportsman father and an artist mother.
-That is one of the reasons why he was interested in those areas of life since his childhood.
-In the 90s they moved to Moscow, where, with becoming a fluent Russian speaker, as well as attending a mathematical lyceum and competing at the famous Lomonosov University, Aleksandar also started training in swimming, karate, ballroom dancing, and singing, piano and guitar.
+A Serbian-American actor, writer and producer, born in Belgrade, Yugoslavia, to a sportsman father and an artist mother, Aleksandar naturally became interested in those areas of life from his earliest childhood.
+In the 90s they moved to Moscow, where, with becoming a fluent Russian speaker, as well as attending a mathematical lyceum and competing in mathematics at the famous Lomonosov University at only 11 years of age, Aleksandar also started training in swimming, karate, ballroom dancing, and singing, piano and guitar.
 What followed next was a move to London, where he completed elementary school and started soccer training.
 After that, he returned to Belgrade, where he graduated from the Fourth Belgrade Gymnasium (high-school) among the best students.
 During that period, he began to attend acting classes, but also committed seriously to soccer.

 Soonafter, he received offers for leading roles in two new tv-series in Serbia, wrote, composed and sang his first single "Fire in Heaven", filmed the latest, hit tv-show "My Father's Killers", and then decided to return to Los Angeles, where his versatility and talent should be warmly received, and his desire to inspire people can be accomplished on a much wider level.